katzenpost/katzenpost/docs/specs/pki.rst

                                the previous epoch's keys, close connections to peers no longer listed in the PKI documents and erase the list of seen packet tags.

-   As it stands, mixes have ~1.5 hours to publish, the PKI has ~1 hour to vote, and the mixes have 20 mins to establish connections before there is network connectivity failure.

    Mix layer changes are controlled by the Directory Authorities and therefore a mix can be reassigned to a different layer in our